locksiDesmond/find-light/README.md

 This project is inspired by [this clip from the office](https://youtu.be/V4GJby5y6sM).
 The clip shows Dwight looking for his desk and Jim helping him to locate it by giving him instructions.

+What is Find light
+find light is a simple game where you make guess on a particular direction and you're giving a hint either 'hotter' or 'colder'.
+Hotter means you've moved closer to finding the item while colder means you've moved further away from target.
+You don't know where the target it so your objective is to get there in the minimum amount of move possible.

 ## How to contribute
 ### With design
 [The design](https://www.figma.com/file/WR1TYdbhSClbAylFTVSf8F/FindLight?node-id=0%3A1) for this project is in progress.
 You can send email to des.olanrewaju@gmail.com, if you have suggestion on how we can improve the UI.